-Our model relates to the literature on strategic information transmission in games (Milgrom, 1981; Grossman, 1981; Crawford and Sobel, 1982; Kartik, 2009) and the recent papers on the value of ignorance or opacity in incentive provision schemes (Brocas and Carrillo, 2007; Boleslavsky and Cotton, 2015; Ederer, Holden, and Meyer, 2018).
+Our model relates to the literature on strategic information transmission in games (Milgrom, 1981; Grossman, 1981; Crawford and Sobel, 1982; Kartik, 2009) and the recent papers

+4See, for instance, Spiegler (2006); Ellison and Ellison (2009); Carlin (2009); Ellison and Wolitzky (2012); Petrikaitė (2018).
+Some papers in this literature also highlight that obfuscation gives rise to price dispersion, which in turn allows firms to price-discriminate among different consumer types (e.g., fast versus slow searchers, sophisticated versus unsophisticated agents), a force that may be present even in the absence of competition (Salop, 1977) but that is absent in our setting. on the value of ignorance or opacity in incentive provision schemes (Isabelle Brocas and Juan D Carrillo, 2007; Raphael Boleslavsky and Christopher Cotton, 2015; Florian Ederer, Richard Holden and Margaret Meyer, 2018).
 Our contribution to this literature is the joint determination of product quality and complexity, which leads to previously unexamined feedback effects: the designer's complexification strategy affects the quality of products produced in equilibrium, which in turn influences the designer's incentives to complexify in the first place.
 Moreover, as in Dewatripont and Tirole (2005), information transmission in our model is imperfect: the designer tries to influence the information received by the agent, but he cannot control it fully, as the agent's ability to process information depends also on external factors.

-Our approach is influenced by the literature on costly information processing or rational inattention (Sims, 2003; Aragones, Gilboa, Postlewaite, and Schmeidler, 2005; Wiederholt, 2010), since our framework can be interpreted as one in which by complexifying the designer makes it more costly for the agent to extract information (see Appendix B), as in Perez-Richet and Prady (2011).
-Through this lens, our model also relates to Roesler and Szentes (2017), who study buyer-optimal learning, but where the seller cannot affect the buyers' learning process, and to Oehmke and Zawadowski (2019), who study sellers' incentives to complexify, but where complex products give more value to buyers.
+Our approach is influenced by the literature on costly information processing or rational inattention (Christopher A Sims, 2003; Enriqueta Aragones, Itzhak Gilboa, Andrew Postlewaite and David Schmeidler, 2005; Mirko Wiederholt, 2010), since our framework can be interpreted as one in which by complexifying the designer makes it more costly for the agent to extract information (see Online Appendix), as in Perez-Richet and Prady (2011).
+Through this lens, our model also relates to Roesler and Szentes (2017), who study buyer-optimal learning, but where the seller cannot affect the buyers' learning process; and to Oehmke and Zawadowski (2019), who study sellers' incentives to complexify, but where complex products give more value to buyers.
 Our approach, however, adds the aforementioned feedback effects generated by the joint determination of quality and complexity.

-That more information may not always be desired has been pointed out in an early work by Hirshleifer (1978) and more recently by Dang, Gorton, and Holmström (2012) in the context of financial markets.
+That more information may not always be desired has been pointed out in early work by Hirshleifer (1978) and more recently by Tri Vi Dang, Gary Gorton and Bengt Holmström (2012) in the context of financial markets.
 This idea is also at the core of the literature on Bayesian persuasion (Rayo and Segal, 2010; Kamenica and Gentzkow, 2011) and information design more broadly (Bergemann and Pesendorfer, 2007; Bergemann and Morris, 2016; Taneva, 2019).
-The reason is that, from an ex-ante perspective (i.e. when types/states are not yet known), there may be benefits from committing to transmit imperfect information (e.g., through the design of noisy information structures or of assets that deter information acquisition) to allow worse types/states to be pooled with good ones.
-This is in contrast to our setting, where the decision to complexification in our setting are conceptually different, as "cross-subsidization" is not a driver of our results.
+The reason is that, from an ex-ante perspective (i.e. when types/states are not yet known), there may be benefits from committing to transmit imperfect information (e.g., through the design of noisy information structures or of assets that deter information acquisition) to allow worse types/states to be pooled with better ones.
+This is in contrast to our setting, where the decision to complexify is undertaken ex-post, when the designer knows his product quality.
+The gains from complexification in our setting are conceptually different, as "cross-subsidization" is not a driver of our results.
 In our model, the good (bad) product designer may complexify (simplify) in order to reduce (increase) the agent's reliance on information that is noisy.5